By Craig Neil. This post includes affiliate links.

 This gallery is divided into two buildings – Modern One and Modern Two – and both feature a range of displays and exhibits by famous artists from the 20th and 21st centuries.
 There are both free and paid exhibitions, most of which rotate exhibits throughout the year.

 An 18th-century luxury townhouse designed by the architect Adam Smith.
-Today it is managed by the National Trust for Scotland which has installed period furniture, costumes and artworks.
+The National Trust for Scotland is in charge of managing it right now and has put in antique furniture, costumes, and artwork.

 St. Bernards Well.
 MacKenzie Pl, Edinburgh EH3 6TS.
 10-minute walk.